 My educated guess (educated thanks to the years I spent on the trading floor) is that there is no trader who has just winning days, with profit at the end of the day.

-I definitely know that even the most successful traders have a lot of days finished with a loss.
-I would say that in average, even successful traders daily P&L balance has more red days than black ones.
+I know that even the most successful traders have a lot of days finished with a loss.
+I would say that, on average, even successful traders’ daily P&L balance has more red days than black ones.

-The basic rule of set setting stop-loss and take-profit orders says, that take-profit should be bigger than stop-loss.
-Depending on the ratio trader use, the probability that stop-loss will be hit is bigger than take-profit.
+The basic rule of set setting stop-loss and take-profit orders says that take-profit should be bigger than stop-loss.
+Depending on the ratio trader use, the probability that stop-loss will be hit is bigger than the take-profit.

-Therefore, there are more losing days than winning ones in a life of a trader.
-But who cares about the daily profitability?
+Therefore, there are more losing days than winning ones in the life of a trader.
+But who cares about the daily profitability.

 Short-term versus long-term view

-To evaluate trader after one day of trading is tricky and unfair.
-Every trader needs longer period time to show his skills (even if he knows forex brokers with the lowest spreads).
+To evaluate the trader after one day of trading is tricky and unfair.
+Every trader needs a longer period of time to show his skills (even if he knows forex brokers with the lowest spreads).

-Day trading is pure roulette and the professional trader will not give a damn about a day profit.
-What is important for every trader is to be profitable over a month or a year.
+Day trading is pure roulette, and the professional trader will not give a damn about a day profit.
+What is essential for every trader is to be profitable over a month or a year.

-The same is important for their managers, owners of hedge funds, or their investors.
-Nobody would invest with one day star, who after one big splash will lose everything next day.
+The same is essential for their managers, owners of hedge funds, or their investors.
+Nobody would invest with one day star, who, after one big splash, will lose everything the next day.